Element 119

 The Problem

-Our band needed a web presence and consistent A/V quality for promo materials, but we're all broke musicians.
+Element 119 needed a web presence and consistent A/V quality for promo materials, but it was on a broke musician budget.

 Why I Took This On